When I refer to executive coaching, I am usually referring to coaching members of the C-suite, directors or partners in an organisation.

 is worth it.
 The answer is a resounding YES.
 I know the results you want to get from your executive coaching should be swift and dramatic, and that is what you get with me as your coach.

-Our executive coaching is a one on one interaction between you and me, your coach.
+Our executive leadership coaching sessions are a one on one interaction between you and me, your coach.
 The coaching sessions will take place either face to face or online.